himazawa/himazawa.github.io/posts/xz-backdoor/index.md

-# The XZ backdoor from a Security Engineer persepective
+# The xz backdoor from a Security Engineer persepective

 As you probably already heard, the `xz` package got compromised.